 |more than 50,000||190|

-Swissquote options fees are high.
+Swissquote options fees are average.
 We calculated the fees for stock index options.

 Swissquote options fees are volume-based, i.e. based on the number of contracts you trade with.